-- The Shakopee Fire Department kicks off the annual Fire Prevention Week with a fire station open house.
+- The Shakopee Fire Department celebrates Fire Prevention Week with a fire station open house.
 Come see what it's like in a fire station, meet the firefighters and learn how to protect your family in the event of a fire.

 - The Shakopee Chamber of Commerce hosts this family friendly, non-scary Halloween celebration for children ages 10 and under.
 Children will enjoy a trick-or-treat trail, inflatable jumpies, games, beverage and cookie station, face painting and much more.
 Find more information at www.shakopee.org.

 - Test out your costume before the big night of trick-or-treating at this free event, hosted by the Parks and Recreation Department.
 Bring your family and friends to the Shakopee Community Center and Ice Arena for crafts, open gym, bouncy house, family entertainment and ice skating.

 - Bring your baskets for Shakopee’s annual Easter Egg Hunt at Lions Park.
 The free event features egg hunts by age, activities, games, prizes, police cars, fire trucks and more.

 - Shakopee American Legion Post 2 and Shakopee VFW Post 4046 join others in a ceremony of remembrance at 10 a.m. in Memorial Park.
 Other ceremonies are also held locally.

 Bikes are the main attraction at the annual Wheelies Family Bike Event, sponsored by the Parks and Recreation Department and Shakopee Community Education.
 The Huber Park event includes a police surplus silent bike auction, bike registration, helmet giveaway and more.
 Vendor Contract [PDF]